 This may sound obvious, but a history of bouncing cheques could result in a much higher interest rate or a flat refusal.

 If you follow this advice, your mortgage application should be a smoother process.
-If you’re looking for more help or information on your mortgage application, get in touch to speak with an ACU mortgage advisor who will be able to answer any of your questions.
+If you’re looking for more help or information on your mortgage application, speak with an ACU financial advisor who will be able to answer any of your questions.